Student Success and Support Program

 Mt.
 SAC offers a variety of financial aid programs funded by federal and state agencies and private sources, including grants, fee waivers, work-study opportunities, scholarships, and loans.
 For further information, contact the Financial Aid Office at (909) 274-4450 or visit Financial Aid online.

-Students attending Mt.
-San Antonio College are required to participate in assessment.
-The assessment and placement process has been established to enable all students an opportunity to be successful in their course work.
+All Mt.
+SAC students are required to participate in assessment for course placement.
+The assessment and placement process has been established to enable all students the opportunity to be successful in their coursework.
+Please go to your student portal and complete the Assessment Questionnaire.
+Upon completion, you will be given your course placement or will be advised on your next step in the assessment process.
 For further information, contact the Assessment Center at (909) 274-4265 or visit Assessment online.

 At orientation, a counselor will review placement test scores and help you select your courses based on your test scores.
 Counselors will also review graduation and university transfer requirements.
 You will also create your Mountie Academic Plan (MAP).
 For further information, contact the Counseling Center at (909) 274-4380 or visit Counseling online.